Fatimid Caliphate: Losses, successes, and civil war

 After al-Hakim's death his two designated heirs were killed, putting an end to his succession scheme, and his sister Sitt al-Mulk arranged to have his 15-year-old son Ali installed on the throne as al-Zahir.
 She served as his regent until her death in 1023, at which point an alliance of courtiers and officials ruled, with al-Jarjara'i, a former finance official, at their head.
 Fatimid control in Syria was threatened during the 1020s.
 In Aleppo, Fatak, who had declared his independence, was killed and replaced in 1022, but this opened the way for a coalition of Bedouin chiefs from the Banu Kilab, Jarrahids, and Banu Kalb led by Salih ibn Mirdas to take the city in 1024 or 1025 and to begin imposing their control on the rest of Syria.
 Al-Jarjara'i sent Anushtakin al-Dizbari, a Turkish commander, with a force that defeated them in 1029 at the Battle of Uqhuwana near Lake Tiberias.
-In 1030 the new Byzantine emperor Romanos III broke a truce to invade northern Syria and forced Aleppo to recognize his suzerainty.
+In 1030 the new Byzantine emperor Romanos III broke a truce to invade northern Syria and forced Aleppo to recognise his suzerainty.
 His death in 1034 changed the situation again and in 1036 peace was restored.
 In 1038 Aleppo was directly annexed by the Fatimids state for the first time.